coreinfrastructure/best-practices-badge/doc/other.md

         However, on many projects this would be a hard burden, and it's not clear it's necessarily worth it (there are diminishing returns).

-* (Node.js practice): We have a private repository for security issues and every member of that team is required to have 2FA enabled on their GitHub account.
-    Response: Not everyone agrees on having a private repo for security issues.
-    Some projects will have significant difficulties deploying 2FA (two-factor authentication), so if we do, it should be passing+2.
 * (Node.js)
     We're considering requiring GPG signing of all of their commits as well.
     Response: This is helpful, but somewhat onerous to *require*,